 8. Opt for blinds or shades over fabric drapes.
 While blinds and shades can still collect dust, they are easier to keep clean than fabric drapes.

 9. Keep kitchens and bathrooms clean and dry to prevent mold.
-Don’t forget about any other places in your home which are susceptible for collecting moisture such as the laundry room, the basement, the location of your air conditioning, and the water heater, be careful with these last two, specially the air conditioner since it could get damaged, in this case you would need to read the Air Conditioner Repair Guide.
+Don’t forget about any other places in your home which are susceptible for collecting moisture such as the laundry room, the basement, the location of your Air conditioner services , and the water heater, be careful with these last two, specially the air conditioner since it could get damaged, in this case you would need to read the Air Conditioner Repair Guide.